 C. Shasta River Dissolved Oxygen Load Allocations

 In accordance with the Clean Water Act, the Shasta River dissolved oxygen TMDL is allocated to the sources of oxygen demand in the watershed.
 There are no known point sources of oxygen-demanding constituents in the Shasta River Watershed, and therefore the waste load allocation is set to zero.
-Therefore, the TMDL includes oxygen demand from natural and non-point anthropogenic sources.
-The load allocations are assigned to reaches of the Shasta River as identified in Table 4-13, and account for the total net daily oxygen demand for the designated river reaches.
+Therefore, the TMDL includes oxygen demand from natural and nonpoint anthropogenic sources.
+The load allocations are assigned to reaches of the Shasta River as identified in Table 6-23 and 6-24 and account for the total net daily oxygen demand for the designated river reaches.
 Responsibility for meeting these river reach allocations is assigned to the landowners whose operations contribute to water quality conditions within the specified reaches.
 In addition to these river-reach load allocations, allocations are applied to several river inputs that require NBOD reductions in order to achieve water quality compliance, including Dwinnell Dam outflow, Yreka Creek, and tailwater return flow.
 These allocations are assigned as NBOD concentrations of 0.91 mg/L for both Dwinnell Dam outflow and Yreka Creek, and 0.85 mg/L for all tailwater return flow.

 Meeting the dissolved oxygen TMDL and load allocations requires: